gangdong/gangdong.github.io/_posts/2019-01-23-Python-python3.6-installation-ubuntu.md

 sudo update-alternatives --install /usr/bin/python python /usr/bin/python2.7 1
 ```
 The last character of above each command sets the priority of your pythons on the system.
 The bigger the higer priority.
-After installment, check again. you will see all your python on your system are in the alternatives.
+After installment, check again. you will see all your pythons are in the alternatives.
 ```
 david@david-VirtualBox:~$ sudo update-alternatives --list python /home/david/Python-3.6.0